Terms and Conditions

 In order to protect client privacy, if posting about a situation with a client, do not disclose protected health information.
 Avoid or mask information that might be used to identify the client.
 For instance, refer only to the general region (e.g., Pittsburgh area) rather than a specific town, a general age (e.g., elementary school age) rather than 9-year-old, and avoid specific identifiers (e.g., he is a professor of archeology).

 Monitoring and Enforcement

-NASW reserves the right to terminate access of any user who does not abide by these rules.
+NASW reserves the right to terminate access of any user who does not abide by these Terms and Conditions.
 NASW does not actively prescreen, verify, edit or monitor the content posted by users.
 However, in the event that any inappropriate posting comes to the attention of NASW, we will take all appropriate action.